clempetit/ML-project-2/README.md

 # Machine Learning Project 2 : Multi-object detection and tracking

+Please note that the repo contains all the data that we used (lots of .jpg files and a small .mp4 video), and weighs around 800MB.
+Hence the cloning may take  several minutes to complete.

 ## Overview of files

-* In the top-level directory, you will the different scripts that we wrote for this project :
+* In the top-level directory, you will find the different scripts that we wrote for this project :
     * `create_tfrecord.py`: A program that generates TFRecords from MOT Challenge data.
     * `create_config.py`: A program that modifies a pre-trained model's default pipeline.config, in order to adapt it to our own model.
     * `demo_ssd_mosse.py`: A demo program that runs SSD detection with MOSSE tracking on a given input video.